 It is my intent that students from all diverse backgrounds and perspectives be well served by this course, that students' learning needs be addressed both in and out of class, and that the diversity that students bring to this class be viewed as a resource, strength and benefit.
 It is my intent to present materials and activities that are respectful of diversity: gender, sexuality, disability, age, socioeconomic status, ethnicity, race, and culture.
 Your suggestions are encouraged and appreciated.
 Please let me know ways to improve the effectiveness of the course for you personally or for other students or student groups.
 In addition, if any of our class meetings conflict with your religious events, please let me know so that we can make arrangements for you.
 I am NAU Safe Zone certified.

 COVID-19 REQUIREMENTS AND INFORMATION

-The following statements in red are specific to NAU's response to the COVID-19 situation.
-The requirements outlined below are mandatory until further notice.
-They are based upon current public health conditions and guidance and may change as circumstances warrant or new information becomes available.
-Additional information about the University's response to COVID-19 is available from the Jacks are Back! web page located at https://nau.edu/jacks-are-back/lumberjack-responsibilities.
+Additional information about the University's response to COVID-19 is available from the Jacks are Back! web page located at https://nau.edu/jacks-are-back.